Dogs begin march to fame in New York dog show

-NEW YORK (Reuters) - Hundreds of America’s best-kept and well-behaved dogs paraded before judges and an adoring public on Monday in the 137th annual Westminster Kennel Club Dog Show, where Labrador lovers longed for an upset victory for Best of Show.
+NEW YORK, Feb 11 (Reuters) - Hundreds of America’s best-kept and well-behaved dogs paraded before judges and an adoring public on Monday in the 137th annual Westminster Kennel Club Dog Show, where Labrador lovers longed for an upset victory for Best of Show.

 Judges were picking the best in the hound, toy, non-sporting and herding groups on Monday.
 The best of the sporting, working and terrier groups were to be picked on Tuesday evening, before the winner of each of the seven groups goes forward to compete for Best in Show.